adamrehn/ue4-docker/README.md

 ### Audio support

-To enable audio support inside an NVIDIA Docker container, you will need to provide access to the sound devices from the host system by specifying the arguments `--device /dev/snd` when invoking the `docker run` command.
+To enable audio support inside an NVIDIA Docker container, you will need to be running a PulseAudio server on the host system and bind-mount the current user's PulseAudio socket by specifying the argument `-v/run/user/$UID/pulse:/run/user/1000/pulse` when invoking the `docker run` command.
+Note that this will not work for the root user, so you will need to run the command as a non-root user as described by the [Post-installation steps for Linux](https://docs.docker.com/install/linux/linux-postinstall/) page of the Docker documentation.

 If you are running containers inside a virtual machine that does not have access to any physical audio devices, you will need to utilise an alternative such as an [ALSA loopback device](https://www.alsa-project.org/main/index.php/Matrix:Module-aloop), which can be enabled on most Linux distributions by using the command `sudo modprobe snd_aloop`.
 Note that this module is not available in the AWS-tuned Linux kernel that is used by default for AWS virtual machines, so you will need to [switch to a vanilla Linux kernel](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/UserProvidedKernels.html) in order to make use of an ALSA loopback.

 If you are using the [UE4Capture](https://github.com/adamrehn/UE4Capture) plugin to capture audio, you will need to ensure that you specify the argument `-AudioMixer` when running the Unreal project from which audio will be captured.
-Note that under some circumstances, packaged builds of Unreal projects will fail to open the default audio device, resulting in no audio output.
-To fix this, override the default device by specifying a value for the `AUDIODEV` environment variable.
-For example, to use the audio device called "front", you would issue the command `export AUDIODEV='front'`.
-(You can view the list of available ALSA audio devices using the `aplay` command from the [alsa-utils](https://packages.ubuntu.com/bionic/alsa-utils) package.)
-This issue does not appear to occur when running non-packaged projects from the Editor.

 ### WebRTC streaming demo